Post Banner Image

 Credit: Starcevic/ iStock via Getty Images Plus

 Set along Lake Michigan, Chicago is famous for its glistening skyline and sporting culture.
 Although it’s one of the country’s biggest cities, the Windy City remains an appealing destination for pedestrians.
-Chicago’s downtown district, known as the Loop, is filled with walkable areas.
-They include the theater district on Randolph Street and the lush green spaces of Grant Park and Millennium Park.
-Just north of downtown, the Magnificent Mile invites shoppers to stroll between high-end fashion boutiques.
+Chicago’s downtown district, known as the Loop, is filled with walkable areas, including the theater district on Randolph Street and the lush green spaces of Grant Park and Millennium Park.
+Just north of downtown, the Magnificent Mile invites shoppers to stroll among high-end fashion boutiques.
 Even in winter, a 40-block network of underground tunnels and overhead bridges called Pedway makes walking easy in Chicago.

 6. San Francisco, California